dnephin/dobi/README.rst

 Image
 ~~~~~
-An image resource builds an image from a Dockerfile.
+An image resource builds an image from a Dockerfile, or pulls an image from a
+registry.

 An image is considered up-to-date if all files in the build context have a
 modified time older than the created time of the current image.